Comcast (CMCSA) Exceeds Market Returns: Some Facts to Consider

-The most recent trading session ended with Comcast (CMCSA) standing at $37.51, reflecting a +0.47% shift from the previouse trading day's closing.
-The stock's change was more than the S&P 500's daily gain of 0.07%.
-Meanwhile, the Dow experienced a drop of 0.13%, and the technology-dominated Nasdaq saw an increase of 0.14%.
+Comcast (CMCSA) closed at $38.94 in the latest trading session, marking a +1.7% move from the prior day.
+This move outpaced the S&P 500's daily gain of 0.28%.
+On the other hand, the Dow registered a gain of 0.53%, and the technology-centric Nasdaq increased by 0.4%.

-Prior to today's trading, shares of the cable provider had lost 3.76% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 2.27% and the S&P 500's gain of 4.34% in that time.
+The the stock of cable provider has risen by 2.27% in the past month, leading the Consumer Discretionary sector's loss of 0.25% and undershooting the S&P 500's gain of 3.78%.

-Market participants will be closely following the financial results of Comcast in its upcoming release.
-The company plans to announce its earnings on July 23, 2024.
-The company is predicted to post an EPS of $1.11, indicating a 1.77% decline compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $30.11 billion, down 1.31% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of Comcast in its upcoming earnings disclosure.
+The company's earnings report is set to go public on July 23, 2024.
+On that day, Comcast is projected to report earnings of $1.11 per share, which would represent a year-over-year decline of 1.77%.
+Meanwhile, the latest consensus estimate predicts the revenue to be $30.07 billion, indicating a 1.46% decrease compared to the same quarter of the previous year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $4.21 per share and a revenue of $123.77 billion, indicating changes of +5.78% and +1.81%, respectively, from the former year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $4.21 per share and a revenue of $123.69 billion, representing changes of +5.78% and +1.74%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Comcast.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Recent revisions tend to reflect the latest near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, there's been a 0.03% fall in the Zacks Consensus EPS estimate.
-Comcast is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 0.09% fall in the Zacks Consensus EPS estimate.
+As of now, Comcast holds a Zacks Rank of #3 (Hold).

-In terms of valuation, Comcast is presently being traded at a Forward P/E ratio of 8.87.
-This expresses a discount compared to the average Forward P/E of 9.04 of its industry.
+Looking at valuation, Comcast is presently trading at a Forward P/E ratio of 9.1.
+This expresses a discount compared to the average Forward P/E of 9.67 of its industry.

-Investors should also note that CMCSA has a PEG ratio of 0.93 right now.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The Cable Television industry had an average PEG ratio of 0.93 as trading concluded yesterday.
+We can additionally observe that CMCSA currently boasts a PEG ratio of 0.96.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Cable Television was holding an average PEG ratio of 0.96 at yesterday's closing price.

 The Cable Television industry is part of the Consumer Discretionary sector.
-Currently, this industry holds a Zacks Industry Rank of 52, positioning it in the top 21% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 108, which puts it in the top 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report